Selling knives and bladed articles

 Ensure free potable water is available to customers on request.
 This is a mandatory condition — failing to provide it is a breach of your licence.

-You must make available beer and cider in half pints, and wine in 125ml measures.
+You must make available beer and cider in half pints, gin, rum, vodka and whisky in 25ml or 35ml measures, and still wine in a 125ml glass.
 Check your price list includes these options.

 Check that no current promotions encourage irresponsible drinking.
 Avoid unlimited drinks deals, speed drinking, or promotions based on alcohol strength.